-December 31, 2023 December 31, 2022
+December 31, 2024 December 31, 2023

-\$
+\$ \$

-Cash and cash equivalents 3,447,665 10,434,196
+Cash and cash equivalents 2,473,649 3,447,665

 All of the Company's cash is held with major financial institutions in Canada and management believes the exposure to credit risk with such institutions is minimal.
 The Company considers the risk of material loss to be significantly mitigated due to the financial strength of the major financial institutions where cash is held.
-The Company has no exposure to the ongoing banking crisis.
-The Company's maximum exposure to credit risk as at December 31, 2023 and 2022 is the carrying value of its financial assets.
+The Company's maximum exposure to credit risk as at December 31, 2024 and 2023 is the carrying value of its financial assets.